- Policy statement

 Protect the historic environment

-- Ensure that heritage assets are protected and where possible enhanced, designing schemes to respect the context and setting of historic buildings, structures and landscapes, working with partners and other bodies, including the county council's Heritage Team and Historic England.
+- Ensure that heritage assets are protected and where possible enhanced, designing schemes to respect the context and setting of historic buildings, structures and landscapes, working with partners and other bodies, including our Heritage Team and Historic England.

 - Reflect heritage assessments and/or archaeological investigations.